 I may know what I need to do, but feel powerless to do it.
-I tend to more negatively rate everything around me, failing to see the good in even the best parts of my life.
+I am more negative about everything around me, failing to see the good in even the best parts of my life.
 I can be a real bear when overwhelmed, as I tend not to take care of myself, and this reduces my ability to be compassionate.
 I’m sure many of you can relate!
 While your manifestation of overwhelm may differ from mine, one thing is clear, it’s a suboptimal state from which to engage in acupuncture practice management.

 A few times a year, I am contacted by an upset former student or colleague who is talking about quitting the Chinese medicine profession.

 In every single one of these cases, the root cause of their distress is that they are simply overwhelmed.
-This heightened state had caused them to lose sight of why they were doing what they were doing, what they liked about it, and most of all, it made it too difficult for them to see how to get out of the situation they were in.
+This heightened state had caused them to lose sight of why they were doing what they were doing, what they liked about it, and most of all, it made it too difficult for them to see how to change their situation.

 I mentioned that the overwhelmed feeling is triggered in response to a situation that overcomes our capacities in terms of its size, intensity, complexity or importance.
 With acupuncture businesses, all four elements are likely contributors.
 Acupuncture practice management is indeed a big, intense, complex and important domain.
-That truth cannot be wished away – but we can deal with it!
-But, how?
+Despite this – we can systematically address overwhelm and restore balance to the situation.
+How?

 How can we face the reality of the big, intense, complex and important task of building a resonant acupuncture business without being crushed by overwhelm?

-If you do a quick Internet search, or look through the self-help section of a bookstore, you’ll find lots of proposed solutions for dealing with feelings of overwhelm.
-The vast majority focus on self-care solutions for the symptoms you feel when in this state.
+If you do a quick search, you’ll find lots of proposed solutions for dealing with feelings of overwhelm.
+The vast majority of the resources focus on self-care solutions for the symptoms of overwhelm.
 For instance, the use of tapping or breathing techniques to help regulate stress response – making the mind clearer and the heart calmer.
-There are also some resources concerning the use of organization and productivity methods (like GTD) to approach work in a way that minimizes the conditions that produce overwhelm.
-There are very few resources of this type that are specific to acupuncture practice management.
+There are also some teachers who focus on the use of organization and productivity methods (like GTD) to approach work in a way that minimizes the conditions that produce overwhelm.

 Self-care techniques that help to mitigate symptoms of stress can be very helpful, particularly when overwhelm is acute.